wang-hejie/lorsca/README.md

-# LrScA
+# LoRSCA
-A software that evaluates existing self-correction algorithms for long reads
+LoRSCA is a software that evaluates existing self-correction algorithms for long reads